StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Wed Apr 09 2025
+- **Updated:** Thu Apr 10 2025
-- **Quote of the Day:** *“Software undergoes beta testing shortly before it’s released.
-Beta is Latin for 'still doesn’t work.'” – Anonymous*
+- **Quote of the Day:** *“Walking on water and developing software from a specification are easy if both are frozen.” – Edward V. Berard*